GDQuest/website/content/tutorial/godot/best-practices/save-game-formats/index.md

 weight: 5
 ---

+**NEW!
+We released 2 new guides about saving and loading updated to Godot 4.
+They largely replace this now archived resource:**

+1. [Save and load: Godot 4 cheat sheet](/library/cheatsheet_save_systems/): Covers the different ways to save and load data in Godot 4
+1. [Saving and loading games in Godot 4 (with resources)](/library/save_game_godot4/): A guide to build your first save system in Godot 4 using resources

+---

 Frequently, we see questions come up about saving the player's game data.
 The questions are often about what that file should look like.

 There's no single answer as all situations are unique.
 But there are some guidelines you can follow to guide your choice better in the process.